 Auditory Hallucinations in Schizophrenia

 A recent study by Ahn and colleagues showed that tACS strengthens alpha brain rhythms in patients with schizophrenia.
 This was a double-blind placebo controlled study of a 5-day stimulation paradigm.
 The primary clinical outcome of the study was a change in auditory hallucinations.
 The study was too small to detect statistically significant changes in symptoms.
 However, the change in brain rhythms by tACS correlated with clinical improvement.
 The abstract of the publication that reports the changes in brain rhythms is available here.
 The abstract of the publication that describes the clinical results in details can be found here.
 More research is required to understand if tACS can treat auditory hallucinations in patients with schizophrenia.
-There is currently a follow-up study at UNC-Chapel Hill that recruits patients with schizophrenia who experience auditory hallucinations.
+A recently completed follow-up study at UNC-Chapel Hill recruited patients with schizophrenia who experience auditory hallucinations.
+We anticipate sharing the results of this study later in 2021.

 Please contact us with any information about tACS treatment clinical trials.